Krishnamurthy Tandon Foundation Inc

 Governance and Leadership

-Chandrika Krishnamurthy Tandon - Founder and Chair Chandrika Tandon is a global business leader, Grammy-nominated musician, and dedicated humanitarian.
-She founded the Krishnamurthy Tandon Foundation in 2004 (incorporated 2009) with the mission to elevate human happiness through economic and emotional empowerment.
+Chandrika Krishnamurthy Tandon - Founder and Chair Chandrika Tandon is a global business leader, Grammy Award-winning musician, and dedicated humanitarian.
+She founded the Krishnamurthy Tandon Foundation in 2004 with the mission to elevate human happiness through economic and emotional empowerment.
 She is also a Trustee of New York University, Chair of the Board of NYU Tandon School of Engineering, Chair of NYU's President's Global Council, and a Trustee of NYU Langone Health.
-She serves as a member of the American Academy of Arts and Sciences and as a Governor of the New York Academy of Sciences.
+She serves as a Fellow of the American Academy of Arts and Sciences (elected 2020) and as a Governor of the New York Academy of Sciences.

 Ranjan Tandon - Co-founder Ranjan Tandon works alongside Chandrika in the foundation's philanthropic activities.
 Together with Chandrika, he made a historic $100 million gift to NYU's School of Engineering in 2015, which was renamed the NYU Tandon School of Engineering.
 The Tandons stated they are "great believers in STEM education, in the applied sciences, and in the analytic and creative disciplines that such an education develops."